h15200/notes/bit-manipulation.md

   'abcdeff' -> true
   'bde' => false

-  - this can be done with a vectorArray as the alphabet has less than 32 combintions
+  - this can be done with a vectorArray as the alphabet has less than 32 combinations

   ```
   // input string